solarwinds/appoptics-apm-node/CONTRIBUTING.md

 cd clean-apm
-git checkout n.n.n     # the branch name npm install npm test               # presumes the docker environment for testing (see below).
+git checkout n.n.n     # the branch name npm install npm test               # presumes the docker environment for testing (see above).
 ```

 If the change is significant you may need to run the support matrix again.
 That's beyond